 While a SaaS provider ensures the security of the server side of the application only, retailers need to take care of their internal network.
 Still, they can do without an in-house security team by outsourcing security monitoring and management to a managed security service provider (MSSP).
 We at ScienceSoft avoid a fixed-price package of security services and decide on required ones upon security audit.

 Large ecommerce companies harvest extensive customer data.
 Retailers understand that a weak security system can lead to severe consequences for them and tend to invest heavily in the security of their applications and environment.
-Still, even with substantial security investments, there is certain specifics that can pose security problems.
+Still, even with substantial security investments, there are certain specifics that can pose security problems.

 #1 Large companies well-rooted on the market often use heavily customized ecommerce platforms.
 For example, Magento Commerce targets mature companies that want to create a unique branded experience for their customers.
 While the Magento development team does their best to provide a secure solution (e.g., they release security patches to fix detected vulnerabilities and encourage retailers to install them timely), merchants may jeopardize the security of their company if the customization is done poorly.